201: Rocketship X-M

 Domino’s Pizza is a chain of pizza delivery stores located nationwide, founded in 1960.
 Beginning in 1973, they offered the “30-Minute Guarantee,” stating that the pizza would arrive at the specified address within a half-hour or it was free.
 By the mid-1980s, this was reduced to $3 off.
 In 1993, after settling two multimillion-dollar lawsuits related to accidents caused by speeding Domino’s drivers, the guarantee was dropped.

-Sorry to interrupt your production of “The Lottery.”
+Sorry to have interrupted your production of “The Lottery.”

 “The Lottery” is an allegorical short story by Shirley Jackson about a lottery held in a small town to determine which of the town’s residents is to be stoned to death.
 It was first published in 1948 and has since been adapted for radio, television, and film.